-•A UK first or second class Honours degree, or equivalent or equivalent internationally recognised qualification in relevant branch of engineering or science.
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a relevant branch of engineering or science.

 Months of entry

-Brunel's programme trains specialist engineers in oilfield strutural design, fabrication and installation.
+This programme trains specialist engineers in oilfield structural design, fabrication and installation.
 It is aimed both at engineering and physical science graduates who are interested in working in the oil and gas industry and practising professionals who wish to specialise in the design, analysis and construction of oil and gas installations.

-With demand so high for qualified oil and gas engineers, graduates are entering a buoyant global job market and can expect exciting career prospects - a trend set to continue for years to come.
+With high demand for qualified oil and gas engineers, graduates enter a global job market and can expect exciting career prospects - a trend that looks likely to continue for years to come.

 Information for international students